-3. The Confederate States may acquire new territory, and Congress shall have power to legislate and provide governments for the inhabitants of all territory belonging to the Confederate States lying without the limits of the several States, and may permit them, at such times and in such manner as it may by law provide, to form the States to be admitted into the confederacy.
-In all such territory the institution of negro slavery as it now exists in the Confederate States shall be recognized and protected by Congress and by the territorial government and the inhabitantl of the several Confederate States and Territories sha have the right to take such territory and slaves law fully held by them in any of the States or Territories of the Confederate States.
-4. The Confederate States shall guarantee to every State that now is or hereafter may become a member of this Confederacy a Republican form of government, and shall protect each of them against invasion; and on application of the Legislature (or of the Executive when the Legislature is not in session) against domes-
+3. The Confederate States may acquire new territor Congress shall have power to legislate and provide a ments for the inhabitants of all territory belonging Confederate States tring without the limits of the States, and may permit them, at reach times and manner as it may by law provide, to form the State admitted into the confederacy.
+In all such territory stitution of negree alweys as it now exists in the Corate States shall be recognized and procedind by Corate States shall be recognized and procedind by Corate States shall be recognized and proceding the intention of the Confederate States and Territories shall the right to take such territory and slaves in whelp in them in any of the States or Territories of the Confederate.